NLTP/Rules/README.md

          * (2) Any vote or discussion on an action that would adjust league standings;
          * (3) Any vote or discussion for a disciplinary action that would suspend a player on an opponent they are scheduled to face in the suspension period; and
          * (4) Any trade or free agency/waiver approval.
-              * (aa) Additionally, CRC captains are not allowed to view FA/waiver info prior to other captains.
       - (ii) CRC captains may not acquire another CRC member to play on or Co-captain their team.
    + (e) Official Co-Captains are not permitted to be members of any team other than the one they are co-captaining.
 If a Co-Captain should end up on any other roster than the one they are co-captaining, they will be removed from their position as official Co-Captain.
    + (f) Official Co-Captains may not be decided or announced prior to the draft if there is a possibility of them playing in NLTP as determined by the CRC.